Why is Tauck offering travel to Cuba?

-Tauck guests who are Cuban-born U.S. citizens fall into one of two categories for travel to Cuba.
-Those who departed Cuba prior to December 31, 1970 will require either a PE-11 visa (which can take from four to six weeks to process, is valid for a one-time entry for 30 days, and expires within 90 days of issue), or a Cuban passport; the choice is up to the traveler.
+Tauck travelers who are Cuban-born U.S. citizens fall into one of two categories for travel to Cuba.
+Those who departed Cuba prior to December 31, 1970 will require either a PE-11 visa (which can take from six to eight weeks to process, is valid for a one-time entry for 30 days, and expires within 90 days of issue), or a Cuban passport; the choice is up to the traveler.
 Those who left Cuba after January 1, 1971 will require a Cuban passport, which can take from three to four months to obtain.
 If you will need help in obtaining one of these documents, please let us know at the time of booking.

 What about non-U.S. citizens who are not U.S. residents traveling to Cuba on this trip?

-Guests who are neither U.S. citizens nor legal U.S. residents may travel to Cuba under Tauck’s license, but must be sure to have the proper documentation that allows them to enter the U.S. for the start of their trip and return to the U.S. at the end of the trip.
+Travelers who are neither U.S. citizens nor legal U.S. residents may travel to Cuba under Tauck’s license, but must be sure to have the proper documentation that allows them to enter the U.S. for the start of their trip and return to the U.S. at the end of the trip.
 A one-time-entry U.S. visa is not sufficient in this case.
-Guests should contact a Cuban consulate or embassy to determine what travel documentation is required for citizens of their country to travel to Cuba.
+Travelers should contact a Cuban consulate or embassy to determine what travel documentation is required for citizens of their country to travel to Cuba.

 PREPARING TO GO